 Women and children continue to comprise most of the survivors at the domestic violence shelters although there are some male survivors as well.
 A modest number of survivors have identified as being persons with a physical disability(ies) and persons over the age of 60.
 Many more survivors have identified as being persons with mental health needs.
-Survivors are often at or below the U.S. Dept. of

-Health and Human Services Federal Poverty Level Guidelines.
+Survivors are often at or below the U.S. Dept. of Health and Human Services Federal Poverty Level Guidelines.
 The greatest needs for referrals are in the following areas: mental health services, legal services, advocacy, and financial support.

-The counties of Hawaii, Kauai, and Maui are included in the national profile of domestic violence survivors in which between 22% and 57% of all homeless women report that domestic violence was the immediate cause of their homelessness.
-Additionally, 38% of victims of domestic violence become homeless at some point in their lives.
+The counties of Hawaii, Kauai, and Maui are included in the national profile of domestic violence survivors in which between 22% and 57% of all homeless women report that domestic violence become homeless at some point in their lives.
 Over 80% of survivors entering shelters identified "finding housing I can afford" as a need, second only to safety for myself (85%).